NYARAS/vault-infrastructure-aws/README.md

 - `Periodic service tokens` have a TTL, but no max TTL.
 - `Orphan tokens` are not children of their parent; therefore, do not expire when their parent does.

+#### TTL and Max TTL
+The `TTL` defines when the token will expire.
+If the token reaches its TTL, it will be immediately revoked by Vault.
+The `Max TTL` defines the maximum timeframe for which the token can be renewed.
+Once the max TTL is reached, the token cannot be renewed any longer and will be revoked.

 ### Vault Auth Methods

 Different auth methods have different intentions and purposes.
 The following defines what different auth methods are intended for within Vault: